korenmiklos/talks/2022-10-17-uniwien/README.md

 ## Outline
 1. An engineering model of machines and machinists
+2. Equilibrium assignment of machines and machinists
-2. A case study of a weaving mill
+3. A case study of a weaving mill
-3. Imported machines and wages in Hungary, 1992-2003
+4. Imported machines and wages in Hungary, 1992-2003
-4. Discussion and conclusion
+5. Discussion and conclusion

 # An engineering model of machines and machinists
 ## Standard model
 $$
-Y = AK^\alpha L^{1-\alpha}
+Y = A F(K, L)
 $$

+What is the shape of $F$?

 ## How do machines and people work together?
 Tool model